How To Watch NHL Games Online without Cable

 You may be familiar with Sling TV, which markets itself as an a la carte style alternative to cable.
 If you want to watch NHL games online or your TV using a streaming device like a Roku, then a Sling TV subscription can help.

-But you’ll need to subscribe to the Sling Blue channel bundle, which costs $25 per month.
+But you’ll need to subscribe to the Sling Blue channel bundle, which costs $30 per month.
 That subscription will get you NBCSN, and in some regions, NBC.
 NHL Network is available as part of the Sports Extra package, which costs an extra $10 per month.
+The big change to Sling TV this year is that it no longer carries FOX regional sports networks.

 Sling TV offers a free weeklong trial so you can see how their service works in your region for streaming NHL games.

-What’s the best way to live stream NHL games?
+What’s the best way to watch NHL Online?